Starmer says Labour is on path to majority as Sunak voices ‘disappointment’

 Labour has replaced the Tories as the largest party in Hartlepool and Worcester.

-On the eve of the coronation, the Tories have lost control in the Royal Borough of Windsor and Maidenhead, with the Lib Dems claiming victory.
+On the eve of the coronation, the Lib Dems won control in the Royal Borough of Windsor and Maidenhead from the Conservatives.

-The council’s decision to fell dozens of trees in the city centre contributed to the loss of Tory support.
+Veterans minister Mr Mercer conceded it had been a “terrible night” in Plymouth, which he blamed on local factors including the council’s decision to fell dozens of trees in the city centre as he defended Mr Sunak as the “strong leader this country needs”.

-Mr Mercer said: “I think, locally, it has been very difficult.
-The Conservative group here has been through a very difficult time.
-We have seen that reflected on the doors, in the campaign and we have seen that reflected in the results tonight but, you know, we take it on the chin.”

-Stoke-on-Trent North’s Tory MP Jonathan Gullis told Sky News councillors have “suffered because, at the end of 2022, the Conservative Party as a brand was certainly damaged”.
+Stoke-on-Trent North Tory MP Jonathan Gullis told Sky News councillors have “suffered because, at the end of 2022, the Conservative Party as a brand was certainly damaged”.

 Conservative councillor Alan Jarrett, who will no longer lead Medway after Labour seized control, said Downing Street must “get their act together on a number of fronts”.